Written by: A O’Neill, Licensed Pest Control Technician

 Male and female nymphs go through five growth stages before they reach adulthood.
 However, before they reach each stage, they must take a blood meal so will actively seek out a host.

-Once they become adults and as long as they have access to a blood meal, both males and females will feed repeatedly throughout their lifetimes.
+Once they become adults and as long as they have access to a blood meal, both will feed repeatedly throughout their lifetimes.

-How can you tell if you’ve been bitten?
+How can you tell if you’ve been bitten by a bed bug?
 Telling the difference between a bed bug bite and a bite from another insect is nearly impossible.
-But one tell-tale sign is if after waking you notice red welts on areas of skin that are exposed and not covered by the duvet when sleeping.
+But one tell-tale sign is upon waking you notice red welts on areas of skin that are exposed and not covered when in bed.

 Although some people don’t react to the bites at all, so looking for other signs of bed bugs will need to be carried out.